facebook/hermes/doc/CrossCompilation.md

 This process is currently happened in different places for different platforms:

 1. For Android, this happened in `hermes/android/build.gradle`
-2. For Apple platforms, this happend in `hermes/utils/build-apple-framework.sh`
+2. For Apple platforms, this happened in `hermes/utils/build-apple-framework.sh`
 3. For Emscripten, you can find an example from the `test-emscripten` job from `hermes/.circleci/config.yml`.
 Also see more details at [Building with Emscripten](./Emscripten.md)